 As a reprimand to this exhibition, I return to this heart-rending observation from Hickey, that “The axiom that the meaning of a sign is the response to it had, for [Mapplethorpe], a quantitative as well as a qualitative dimension.
 He wanted them all – all those beholders – and wanting them, he saw the artworld for what it was – another closet.”

 While in 2017, our artworld doesn’t need reminding of Mapplethorpe’s value, it appears our institutions do – if only to be checked.
 Because in a culturally conservative moment, Focus: Perfection is brimming with an art that threatens traditional values – values whose needle, we’ve recently discovered, hasn’t really moved.
 It’s an art that should be exhibited with bravery and intention, and with a measure of vulnerability, too.
-Instead, Mapplethorpe’s still under cloak of metallic walls – still closeted.
+Instead, Mapplethorpe is still under cloak of metallic walls – still closeted.
 His images are presented with caveat, by way of over-explanation, and much diversion.
 Presented with cowardice.
 The artist is reduced to his lens, his subjects.
 The exhibition undoes his body’s whole.
 As Mapplethorpe himself said, “Art is an accurate statement of the time in which it is made.”
-So are exhibitions.
+Well, so are exhibitions.